 A second question inspired by Climate Prediction Center's definition is: Why the climate taken over 30 or 1000 years is different?
 The obvious reply is: Because different 30-year periods have different climate.
 This contradicts the tacit belief of constancy and harmonizes with the perception of an ever-changing climate.
-With the latter perception, Herbertson's idea (whose origin the Climate Prediction Center seems not aware of, referring to as an "old saying") that "climate is what we expect, weather is what we get" can be reformulated as "weather is what we get immediately, climate is what we get if you keep expecting for a long time" (Koutsoyiannis, 2011a).
+With the latter perception, Herbertson's idea (whose origin the Climate Prediction Center seems not aware of, referring to as an "old saying") that "climate is what we expect, weather is what we get" can be reformulated as "weather is what we get if you keep expecting for a long time" (Koutsoyiannis, 2011a).

 As many of the above definitions refer to weather, it is useful to clarify its meaning, noting that it represents a popular notion, often used with respect to its effects upon life and human activities, rather than a rigorously scientific one.
-Interestingly, in its colloquial use in Greek and Romance (Neo-Latin) languages, weather is almost indistinguishable from time (Greek: καιρός; Italian: tempo; French: temps, météo; Spanish: tiempo, clima; Portuguese: tempo, clima).
-On the other hand, in English and Greek, weather refers to short-scale variations in the atmosphere and is distinguished from climate; note however that in colloquial Spanish and Portuguese there is no such distinction.
+Interestingly, in its colloquial use in Greek and Romance (Neo-Latin) languages, weather is almost indistinguishable from time (Greek: καιρός; Italian: tempo; French: temps; Spanish: tiempo; Portuguese: tempo).
+On the other hand, in English and Greek, weather refers to short-scale variations in the atmosphere and is distinguished from climate; note however that in colloquial Spanish and Portuguese there is no such distinction (the term clima is used interchangeably with tiempo and tempo, respectively).
 In scientific terms, the definition given by the WMO (1992) is this: